guettli/programming-guidelines/README.md

         ....

 Look at the actual code which does something.
 I used five lines with .... points for it.
-I think more indendation, makes the code more complex.
+I think more indentation, makes the code more complex.
 The "return" simplifies the code.
-For me the second version is much easier to read.
+For me, the second version is much easier to read.

 For Python there exists a "complexity checker": [Design